 *Childcare will be available in a building to be determined.
 Please watch the newsletter for the location.
 Childcare for full days is from 7:45 a.m. until 5:45 p.m.
-No childcare is available during Thanksgiving break (Nov.
-21-23), the last Friday before winter break begins (Dec.
-21), and the last day of school (May 24).
+No childcare is available on Labor Day (Sept.
+2), during Thanksgiving break (Nov.
+27-29), the last Friday before winter break begins (Dec.
+20), Dec.
+25, Jan.
+1, and the last day of school (May 22).
 If there are less than three children, services will have to be canceled.

-Pembroke Hill has a Bookstore on the Ward Parkway campus where parents can purchase spirit wear - T-shirts, sweats and polo shirts with the school name and logo for children to wear on Spirit Day with jeans or shorts.
-The Bookstore comes to the early childhood school in the first few weeks of the year at 7:30 a.m.
-This year, the Bookstore will be on the Wornall campus Thursday, Aug.
-23.
+Pembroke Hill has a Bookstore on the Ward Parkway Campus where parents can purchase spirit wear - T-shirts, sweats and polo shirts with the school name and logo for children to wear on Spirit Day with jeans or shorts.
+The Bookstore will come to the Wornall Campus on Wednesday, Sept.
+4 (rain date Thursday, Sept.
+5), from 7:30 to 9 a.m.

 Dressing For School